mherchel/herchel.com/src/blog/grid/index.md

  <figcaption>Firefox's Grid Developer Tools showing an example from <a href="https://gridbyexample.com">Grid by Example</a></figcaption>
 </figure>

 That being said, the developer tools could be better.
 When hovering the mouse above named areas, it would be nice if the areas would be highlighted.
-The same does for named lines &mdash; hovering over the named lines declaration should highlight the appropriate line.
+The same goes for named lines &mdash; hovering over the named lines declaration should highlight the appropriate line.

-In addition, when using named areas, the entire value is placed on one line &mdash; totally negating the ascii-art matrix where you lined up the grid.
+In addition when using named areas, the entire value is placed on one line &mdash; totally negating the *ascii-art* matrix where you lined up the grid.
 DevTools should preserve line breaks and white space.

-Furthermore, it would be *really* useful if the browsers integrated a grid builder, similar to what they have for bezier-curve editor, or color-picker within devtools.
+Furthermore, it would be *really* useful if the browsers integrated a grid builder, similar to what they have for [bezier-curve editor](https://brettdewoody.com/using-chromes-cubic-bezier-editor/), or color-picker within devtools.

 ## Should I be using CSS Grid now?

  As long as you're not supporting Internet Explorer 11, then the answer is a resounding... *sure*!
-Whether to support IE11 is a decision that you have to make after looking at your website's visitor logs.
+Whether to support IE11 is a decision that your team has to make after looking at your website's visitor logs.

  In the United States, over 85% of browsers support Grid, although your website's demographic might be dramatically different.
 Keep in mind the percentage of browsers supporting Grid is only going to continue to increase as time goes on.